Tom Brady says future will be spent with family and giving ‘them what they need’

 “I’m going to spend some time with them and give them what they need because they’ve really been giving me what I need the last six months to do what I love to do,” he said.
 “You know, I said this a few years ago, it’s what relationships are all about.
 It’s not always what I want.
 It’s what we want as a family.
 And I’m gonna spend a lot of time with them and figure out in the future what’s next.”

-As for whether Brady plans to participate in another season or retire, the Tampa Bay Buccaneers, who is one of the oldest active players in the NFL, explained that he hasn’t thought about whether it is time to say “goodbye,” as his enjoyment “comes from the competition”.
+At the time the Tampa Bay Buccaneers, who was one of the oldest active players in the NFL, explained that he hadn’t thought about whether it is time to say “goodbye,” as his enjoyment “comes from the competition”.

 “More so than anything, even yesterday, I was thinking about competing.
 I was thinking about, this whole year, about competing.
 I wasn’t thinking about anything other than that,” he said, adding that he’ll think about “post-career” when “the time comes to”.

-This is not the first time that Brady has spoken about the difficulty of balancing his career and his family, as he previously revealed on the podcast in October that he and his wife were facing a “very difficult issue” because the supermodel, who retired from the runway in 2015, still feels there are “things that she wants to accomplish”.
+This was not the first time that Brady had spoken about the difficulty of balancing his career and his family, as he previously revealed on the podcast in October that he and his wife were facing a “very difficult issue” because the supermodel, who retired from the runway in 2015, still feels there are “things that she wants to accomplish”.

 “I think my wife has, you know, held down the house for a long time now,” the seven-time Super Bowl winner explained.
 “And I think there’s things that she wants to accomplish.
 You know, she hasn’t worked as much in the last 10, 12 years just raising our family and kind of committing to being in a life in Boston and then moving to Florida.